Heufneutje/PyHeufyBot/README.md

 ===================

-RE_HeufyBot was an interesting project for me since I didn't use any IRC libraries and had to figure but everything in the core myself.
+RE_HeufyBot was an interesting project for me since I didn't use any IRC libraries and had to figure out everything in the core myself.
 Mainly because it was my first stab at writing things like this, or writing an IRC bot from scratch in general, the project had some fundamental design flaws.
 The biggest flaws were the broken config files, sockets breaking when trying to reconnect after losing connection, the lack of a message class and the late implementation of multiserver.
 This last